evanx/redex/README.md

 #### FileImporter

-Import a message from a directory.
+This processor imports a message from a directory.

 Config: `FileImporter.singleton.yaml`
 ```yaml